 Hit Okay and Photoshop will begin editing and exporting your batch of photos.
 It’s a simple and time efficient method—what more could you ask for?

 So there you have it.
-Now you know what a Photoshop Action is, how to make your own, and how to complete batch edits with your Photoshop Action.
+Now you know what a Photoshop action is, how to make your own Photoshop action, and how to complete batch edits with your Photoshop actions.
 Not only are you on your way to becoming a creative whiz—you’re also one step closer to maximizing your workflow.
-Why not try out your Photoshop Action on some fresh stock images?
+Why not try out your Photoshop action on some fresh stock images?